-Other symptoms reported by people with CRPS include increased difficulty in sleeping, decreased sexual desire, increased irritability or agitation, depression, and memory loss.
+Other symptoms reported by people with CRPS include increased problems sleeping, decreased sexual desire, increased irritability or agitation, depression, and memory loss.

 How Is It Diagnosed?

-A diagnosis of CRPS is generally made by a physician who is familiar with the syndrome, such as a neurologist.
-Your physician may first attempt to rule out other conditions, such as Lyme disease or peripheral neuropathy, before making a definitive diagnosis.
+A diagnosis of CRPS is generally made by a doctor who is familiar with the syndrome, such as a neurologist or pain management doctor.
+Your doctor may first attempt to rule out other conditions, such as Lyme disease or peripheral neuropathy (a nerve injury most commonly caused by type 2 diabetes), before making a final diagnosis.

-A physical therapist may be the first practitioner to recognize the onset of CRPS.
-If your physical therapist suspects the condition may be present, the therapist will discuss those concerns with you and your physician to determine the best plan of action for your care.
-If suspected, your physical therapist may ask if you have experienced any of the signs or symptoms noted above.
+A physical therapist may be the first health care provider to recognize the onset of CRPS.
+Around 90% of CRPS cases occur after a trauma that may be the original reason to seek physical therapy.
+If your physical therapist suspects CRPS, they will discuss those concerns with you and your doctor to determine the best plan of care.
+Your physical therapist may ask if you have experienced any of the signs or symptoms noted above.

 How Can a Physical Therapist Help?